Why Are There So Many Millipedes in My House?

 How to Get Rid of Millipedes in Your Home

 In general, 1,000 leggers are beneficial in your garden because they help break down carbon matter.
 Their constant burrowing also helps aerate your soil and make it drain better.
-On the other hand, they haven’t welcomed guests in your house.
+On the other hand, millipedes in your house are never welcomed guests.

 There’s always the possibility of having an allergic reaction to their smelly musk.
 You don’t want that sickening scent on any of your furniture or other belongings.
 Plus, they are high on the “ick” factor and are repulsive to most folks.